-When a recipient elects Medicaid hospice, the provider must report initial hospice election to the hospice unit at DXC Technologies within 10 calendar days.
+When a recipient elects Medicaid hospice, the provider must report initial hospice election to the hospice program manager within 10 calendar days.
 Documentation to report recipient election of hospice must include the following completed forms:

-- Bureau of Health Services Financing (BHSF) Form Hospice-Notice of Election (NOE) with type bill 81A or 82A; and - BHSF Form Hospice-Certification of Terminal Illness (CTI) (see Appendix B).

-A prior authorization packet, which includes the NOE, CTI and medical documentation is required upon the initial election of hospice or if the recipient is re-electing hospice during any hospice benefit period.
+- Bureau of Health Services Financing (BHSF) Form Hospice-Notice of Election (NOE) (see Appendix A) with type bill 81A or 82A, - BHSF Form Hospice-Certification of Terminal Illness (CTI) (see Appendix B), and - NOE, CTI and a prior authorization packet if the recipient is re-electing hospice during a 60 day period.

-It is the responsibility of the hospice provider to make sure the NOE, CTI and any necessary attachments are properly completed prior to submitting to the hospice unit at DXC Technologies.
+It is the responsibility of the hospice provider to make sure the NOE, CTI and any necessary attachments are properly completed prior to submitting to the hospice program manager.
 The diagnosis code on the NOE and the diagnosis description on the CTI must match.
 The attending/referring physician's name on the NOE and CTI must match.

 All fields must be completed and submitted on the NOE and CTI within the 10 calendar day time frame.
-The top portion of the NOE form must be completed by the recipient or his/her legal representative only.
+Please note: The top portion of the Notice of Election form must be completed by the recipient or his/her legal representative only.
 The hospice provider cannot enter any information in the top section of the form.